 The hour-long flight is over way too soon and we descend gently back down to the airport, where a crew member grabs the Eureka's cable and holds us steady.
 To maintain the airship's balance while we disembark, two passengers step off and are replaced with 2 new people before the next 2 can go.
 We watch the next tour lift off before we reconvene in the conference room for a glass of champagne or sparkling cider and receive our official flight certificates.

 I thought after this flight, I would be able to check this item off my bucket list, but after having a taste, I can't wait to try a sunset flight-seeing tour to the Hollywood Sign.
-(UPDATE: I got to take the Sunset Tour to Hollywood!)
+(UPDATE: I got to take the Sunset Tour to Hollywood, check it out!)

 Tickets are about $200 to $1000 per ticket depending on flight time.
 If your schedule is flexible, you can check for Last Minute Specials to take advantage of any last minute discounts to fill seats.